Severson-Group/eMach/docs/source/getting_started/tutorials/bspm_opti_tutorial/index.rst

 Simply use the multi-physics BSPM design ``Evaluator`` developed in the :doc:`BSPM Evaluation Tutorial <../bspm_eval_tutorial/index>` in this step.
 Structural, electromagnetic, and thermal performance of BSPM designs will be analyzed using this ``Evaluator``.
-The coil temperature limit set in Step 2.4 of :doc:`BSPM Evaluation Tutorial <../bspm_eval_tutorial/index>` can be reduced from 300 degC to 150 degC to optimize for a more realistic BSPM machine.
+The coil temperature limit set in Step 2.4 of :doc:`BSPM Evaluation Tutorial <../bspm_eval_tutorial/index>` can be reduced from 300 degC to 150 degC to optimize for a more realistic BSPM design.

 Step 3: Create BSPM Optimization Design Space
 --------------------------------------------------------------------

 Finally, before running the optimization, the number of optimization objectives, the objectives themselves, and the bounds for the ``Free
 Variables`` must be decided upon.
 This information is held within the ``BSPMDesignSpace`` object.
 The optimization is run considering three objectives.
-This includes minimizing torque, force ripple, and maximizing efficiency, power density.
+This includes minimizing the weighted sum of torque and force ripple, and maximizing efficiency, power density.
 The class is configured such that the bounds are passed in as an argument during instatiation to provide users with the freedom of setting the bounds within the actual optimization script.
 To create the ``BSPMDesignSpace`` class, copy the ``bspm_ds.py`` file from the ``examples/mach_opt_examples/bspm_opt`` folder.
 The file can be used as is.

 Step 4: Update ``mach_opt`` ``DataHandler`` (if required)
 --------------------------------------------------------------------

 During optimization, a huge dataset of BSPM designs and information related to their performance is created.
 It is important to save this data for post-processing and to resume optimization in case it terminates prematurely due to unforseen errors.
-The base ``DataHandler`` provided within ``mach_opt`` implements the basic functionalities for optimization data handling, including saving and loading optimization data using ``pickle``, extracting Pareto optimal designs etc. However, it might be desirable to add other functionalities, especially for selecting candidate designs for further investigation.
-Users can do this by inheriting the ``mach_opt`` ``DataHandler`` class and adding their own methods.
-You can copy the ``my_data_handler.py``  file in ``examples/mach_opt_examples/bspm_opt`` to use the additional features of design selection, seving etc. Update the import statements as shown below:
+The base ``DataHandler`` provided within ``mach_opt`` implements the basic functionalities for optimization data handling, including saving and loading data using
+``Pickle``, extracting Pareto optimal designs etc. However, it might be desirable to add other functionalities, especially for selecting candidate designs for further investigation.
+This can be achieved by inheriting the ``mach_opt`` ``DataHandler`` class and adding the methods required for candidate design selection and extraction.
+The ``my_data_handler.py`` file in ``examples/mach_opt_examples/bspm_opt`` folder provides an example implementation of a custom ``DataHandler`` class.
+Update the import statements as shown below.

 .. code-block:: python